RgbTrouw/Qs-Messenger/README.md

 <Introduction>

-The program is supposed to be similar to/ replace an old, popular instant messaging application that has become unavailable.
+The program is supposed to be similar to/ replace an old, popular instant messaging application that has eventually become unavailable.

      ** Note that windows portable binaries set up a windows startup registery key, making the application start on windows startup.
 Move the QsMessenger folder to a friendly location before starting.